Experts say spike in violent crime caused by politics, bail reform after three officers killed in Texas

 In the first three months of Fiscal year 2022, according to data released by Customs and Border Protection – more than 185,000 pounds of drugs have been seized and nearly 500,000 migrants apprehended at the southern border.

-Operation lone star, meanwhile, arresting more than 10,000 migrants and enough fentanyl to kill more than 260 million people since the program was launched about 9 months ago.
+Members of Operation Lone Star, meanwhile, have arrested more than 10,000 migrants and enough fentanyl to kill more than 260 million people since the program was launched about 9 months ago.

 According to Officer Griffith, if political agendas and court systems continue to take the fore-front more people will die.